-Five essential UI patterns that make seamless navigation a reality
+Five essential mobile UI patterns patterns that make seamless navigation a reality

 UI patterns are employed to guide and aid users by creating a seamless experience by reducing friction and pain points.
 In practical terms, UI patterns are solutions to recurring problems.
 So it stands to reason that mobile UI patterns are there to help users on their mobile devices.

-Since designers are natural problem solvers, here are 5 essential UI patterns to consider before embarking on a mobile app prototype.
+Since designers are natural problem solvers, here are 5 essential navigation patterns to consider before embarking on a mobile app prototype.

 1. The Hamburger Menu

 Whatever your thoughts are on the humble hamburger menu, those three little horizontal lines which sit comfortably in the corner of a mobile app are a useful method for hiding more advanced navigation settings in an effort to save precious mobile real estate.

 Be cautious, however.
 In saving real estate, you may hinder a user’s experience because this innocent little menu is so nondescript that it can go unnoticed and those extra options you want to impress with will go unseen and hurt usability.
 So it’s best to avoid throwing any important call to actions within the hamburger.

 If a crisp, minimal and clean interface with effective functionality is what you’re looking for, a striking color will make the hamburger menu stand out and put you in good stead.

 2. Bottom Navigation